 office: Dineen Hall 300E

 The Hon.
-James E. Baker joins the College of Law as a tenured professor with a courtesy appointment in the Maxwell School.
-Also serving as Director of the Syracuse University Institute for Security Policy and Law, Judge Baker will teach classes on national security law, emerging technologies and national security, ethics, leadership, intelligence, and the laws of war.
+James E. Baker is a tenured professor in the Syracuse University College of Law, with a courtesy appointment in the Maxwell School.
+Also serving as Director of the Syracuse University Institute for Security Policy and Law, Judge Baker teaches classes on national security law, emerging technologies and national security, ethics, leadership, intelligence, and the laws of war.

 Since 2015, when he was appointed by President Barack Obama, Judge Baker has served as a Member of the Public Interest Declassification Board, established by Congress in 2000 to promote transparency in national security activities.
 He is also a Member of the ABA Rule of Law Initiative (ROLI) Board of Directors; a former Consultant for the Intelligence Advanced Research Projects Activity; and a former Chair of the American Bar Association’s Standing Committee on Law and National Security, which promotes public understanding of, and careers in, national security.